Other Dimensions

-Other Dimensions is a collection of stories by American writer Clark Ashton Smith.
+Other Dimensions is a collection of 26 stories by American writer Clark Ashton Smith, edited by Donald Sidney-Fryer.
 It was released in 1970 and was the author's sixth collection of stories published by Arkham House.
 It was released in an edition of 3,144 copies.
 The stories were originally published between 1910 and 1953 in Weird Tales and other pulp magazines.

+Editorial process

+After the success of the Clark Ashton Smith anthology Poems in Prose, edited by Donald Sidney-Fryer and published by Arkham House in 1965, the editor suggested to publisher August Derleth a successor project, a collection of all known uncollected stories by Smith.
+Sidney-Fryer explained: